-11/30/2013 Amtrak 42 was the protection unit at LAUPT so I had hoped it would be there Saturday.
-My plan was to go and get some pictures of the trains at the brand new Tustin Ranch Road bridge and then ride to Los Angeles and photograph Amtrak 42 at LAUPT.
-So I left the house about 7:15 AM and drove to a parking lot I found on Google Earth and parked.
-I then started my walk out onto the new bridge.
+11/30/2013 Amtrak P42DC 42 was the protection unit at LAUPT so I had hoped it would be there on Saturday.
+My plan was to go and get some pictures of the trains at the brand new Tustin Ranch Road bridge and then ride to Los Angeles and photograph Amtrak 42.
+So I left the house about 7:15 AM and drove to a parking lot I found on Google Earth and parked, then started my walk.

-It was a clear morning and Mt Baldy stood out to the north.
+It was a clear morning and Mount Baldy stood out to the north.

-There is a plaque about the opening on the bridge on November 23, 2013.
-Now I waited and finally saw a headlight to the east coming my way.
+The plaque commemorating the opening of the bridge a week ago, on November 23, 2013.
+Now I waited and finally saw a headlight coming my way from the east.

-Pacific Surfliner 763 had the Amtrak 42 pushing the train this morning to Goleta.
+Pacific Surfliner 763 had Amtrak 42 pushing the train to Goleta this morning.

-Due to having to wait for traffic to clear I got a poor going away shot.
-The Amtrak 42 would come back after dark on Pacific Surfliner 784 to San Diego then return to Los Angeles on Pacific Surfliner 595 today.
+Due to having to wait for traffic to clear, I was only able to manage a poor going-away shot.
+Amtrak 42 would come back after dark on Pacific Surfliner 784 to San Diego, then return to Los Angeles on Pacific Surfliner 595 tonight.
 I now waited for one more train here this morning.

 Pacific Surfliner 564 from the Tustin Ranch Road bridge.
-From here I headed to the Santa Ana train station to wait for Pacific Surfliner 563 to take me to Fullerton.
-I bought my Metrolink Saturday Pass and then sat waiting for my train.
-I took Pacific Surfliner 565 north to Fullerton for the quick trip there.
+I then drove to the Santa Ana station to wait for Pacific Surfliner 563 to take me to Fullerton and bought my Metrolink Saturday Pass before boarding the train for the quick trip.

-While I was in Fullerton, BNSF 7108 West went through town.
-I walked underneath the track at Harbor Blvd to Track 3 to wait for my first train ride of the day.
+While I was in Fullerton, BNSF 7108 West went through town, after which.
+I walked underneath the track at Harbor Boulevard to Track 3 to wait for my first train ride of the day.

-Metrolink 660 came into Fullerton to take me to Oceanside.
-On the way south I called the Lets Talk Trains show.
-I returned to Santa Ana on Metrolink 665 and then went home watching plenty of NHL Hockey.
-That night I asked my good friend and excellent Conductor Victor D'Agostino II to call me with what train the Amtrak 42 would be on in the morning and he agreed to do that for me.
+Metrolink 660 arrived to take me to Oceanside and on the way south I called Let's Talk Trains, then returned to Santa Ana on Metrolink 665 and went home, watching plenty of NHL hockey.
+That night I asked my good friend, and excellent Conductor, Victor D'Agostino II, to call me with what train Amtrak 42 would be on in the morning and he agreed to do that.

-12/1/2013 I got up early and after having a good breakfast drove down to Califia Beach at San Clemente.
-After paying for four hours of parking I started my walk by checking on the signal here.
-So I walked over to the pathway crossing and took a look.
+12/1/2013 I arose early and after having a good breakfast, drove down to Califia Beach at San Clemente.
+After paying for four hours of parking, I started my walk by checking the signal here.

 I was surprised to find a yellow over red signal.
 Could something be coming south?
-I hiked to my favorite photo location complete with a bench and sat down enjoying the early morning sounds of surf crashing and California Sea Lions calling each other out on the rock they live on.
+I hiked to my favorite photo location complete with a bench and sat down, enjoying the early morning sounds of surf crashing and California sea lions calling to each other out on the rock on which they live.

-Views from my photo location this morning.
+Views from my photo location.
 That signal soon turned green and I knew Pacific Surfliner 763 would be my first train of the day.
-Victor texted me telling me that AmtraK 42 would be of Trains 566 and 777.
+Victor sent me a text telling me that Amtrak 42 would be on Trains 566 and 777.
 Thank you Victor.
-I could now plan my day.
-Shot train pictures until Pacific Surfliner 566 then drive home.
-Later ride Metrolink to Fullerton and then ride Pacific Surfliner 774 home then go to Chestnut Street in Santa Ana for my picture of Amtrak 42 pushing Pacific Surfliner 774 northbound.
-Soon a headlight could be seen around the point to my south.
+I could now plan my day so I would take photograph until Pacific Surfliner 566 then drive home, later ride Metrolink to Fullerton, Pacific Surfliner 774 home, then go to Chestnut Street in Santa Ana for my picture of Amtrak 42 pushing Pacific Surfliner 774 northbound.
+Soon, a headlight could be seen around the point to my south.

 Pacific Surfliner 763 heading to Goleta was my first train of the morning.